jonschipp/quiz/README.md

 quiz
 ====

-Goal is to create quizzes on various topics for retrieval practice in CSV format to be read from `quiz` (not written yet).
+Goal is to create quizzes on various topics for retrieval practice in CSV format to be read from `quiz`.
 Put them in a text file where the first field is the question, the second the correct answer, and any fields after a list of other possible choices.

 ```